Shamslux/DataEngineering/Books/FundamentalsOfDataEngineering/Fundamentals of Data Engineering -  Joe Reis & Matt Housley (ENG).md

 - What impact does the ingestion process have on the source system if getting data from a live production instance?
 - While streaming-first may seem appealing, it is essential to understand the trade-offs and evaluate the specific requirements of your use case.
 Many ingestion frameworks can handle both batch and micro-batch ingestion styles.
 Batch ingestion is still suitable for common use cases like model training and weekly reporting.
 Consider adopting true real-time streaming only when you have a business use case that justifies the trade-offs against using batch.

+### Push vs Pull

+The passage discusses two primary models of data ingestion: the push model and the pull model.
+In the push model, data is sent from a source system to a target system, such as a database, object store, or filesystem.
+In contrast, the pull model involves retrieving data from the source system.
+However, the distinction between these two models can sometimes be blurry, as data may be both pushed and pulled at different stages of a data pipeline.

+The extract, transform, load (ETL) process is mentioned as an example of a pull ingestion model.
+In traditional ETL, data is extracted from a source table on a fixed schedule, making it a pull-based approach.

+Continuous Change Data Capture (CDC) is another example discussed, where changes in a source database are tracked.
+One method involves pushing messages to a queue every time a database row is changed, and the ingestion system retrieves these messages.
+Another method involves using binary logs to record commits to the database, with the ingestion system reading these logs without direct interaction with the database.
+Some versions of batch CDC use the pull pattern, where the ingestion system queries the source database to pull changed rows based on timestamps.

+The passage also mentions streaming ingestion, where data is pushed directly to an endpoint, bypassing a backend database.
+This approach is particularly useful for handling data from IoT sensors and real-time processing in software applications.
+It simplifies data processing and customization for downstream analytics, making it advantageous for data engineers.

+The passage concludes by mentioning that ingestion best practices and techniques will be discussed in more detail in Chapter 7, with a focus on the transformation stage of the data engineering lifecycle to follow.